Club Villa Mitre

 Club Villa Mitre, is a sports club based in the city of Bahía Blanca, Buenos Aires Province, Argentina.
-Although many sports are practised at the club, Villa Mitre is mostly known for its football team which currently plays in the Torneo Argentino B, the regionalised fourth division of the Argentine football league system.
+Although many sports are practised at the club, Villa Mitre is mostly known for its football team which currently plays in the Torneo Federal A, the regionalised Third division of the Argentine football league system.
 The club was named in commemoration of Bartolomé Mitre, President of Argentina between 1862 and 1868.

 Foundation

 In 1922, a group of enthusiasts founded the club Marcelo T. de Alvear.
 They played football with a red, white and black shirt (similar to Chacarita's shirt).
 His first field was propriety of the Colegio Salesiano San Gabriel.
 The Reverend Tito Graziani gave the field with the condition that the players entered into church all Sundays.
 But one day they found that the field located between Catón (Agustín de Arrieta), 14 de Julio, Rivadavia and 12 de Octubre (Alberdi) streets was closed because the youth had not attended church and the Father decided to punish them, forcing the dissolution of the team.

 On August 14, 1924, the boys turned to reunite, forming the Club Villa Mitre.
 The first meetings were at Miguel Ise's (one of the founders) home, with Cayetano Apilli, Segundo Piñeiro, Eduardo Cela, Manuel Luque, Emilio Roer, Héctor Castellano, Santos Mordibucci, Vicente Otero, José Casajuana, Vicente Iglesias, Tomas Troncoso, Domingo Gullacci, Tersilio Costa, Ricardo Valli, Manuel Otero, José García, Fernando Cela, Acrata Cuervo, Ramón Mielgo, Marcelo Rodríguez, Pedro Genchi, Argido Robledo, Valerio Spegardi, Marcos Fenoglio, Santiago Pedrocchi, Antonio Estévez, Miguel Pi, Víctor Lombardi, Marcos del Río, Juan Cuadrado, Ángel Genchi, Arturo Mongrovejo, Cayo Iglesias, Feliz Muñoz, Osiris Troncoso and Enrique Chitolini.
 These 37 young people were the founding members in the steering committee meeting, where Vicente Otero was established as the first president of the institution.